Aston Villa F.C. Under-21s and Academy: History

-During the Second World War, TIME Magazine reported that the Villa reserve team, all captured at Dunkirk, thrashed their captor SS guards.
-TIME issued an apology for erroneously placing Aston in the city of Liverpool: "TIME hastily restores Aston Villa (soccer) to Birmingham where it belongs".
+In Villa's last pre-war reserve team match in 1939 they played Derby Reserves at home (Carey, Godfrey, Guttridge, L.J.
+Latham, Moss, Barker, Goffin, Osborne, Shell, Bate, Houghton).
+That September 1939 the club closed down and the players were paid-off.
+In December 1940, the story went viral that the Aston Villa reserves had been captured at Dunkirk and played their German captors in a football match.
+TIME Magazine issued an apology for, when reporting the match, erroneously placing Aston in the city of Liverpool.There was indeed an "Aston Villa" football team at Stalag XXID and two former-Villa fringe players James Allen and George Hardy may possibly have played as British POWs.
+Villa Chairman Fred Normansell was unable to confirm the story and suggested an imaginative American London correspondent as the source.

-After that, the reserve team played in the Central League for many years, becoming champions in 1929–30, 1963–64 and 1992–93.
+The reserve team continued in the Central League for many years, becoming champions in 1963–64 and 1992–93.

 In 1999–2000, the FA Premier Reserve League was set up, Villa were one of the founding members, and were split into the Northern section of the league.
 Three disappointing seasons followed, however in the 2003–04 season, inspired by brothers Stefan Moore and Luke Moore, Villa eased to their first title.
 In the two seasons which followed (2004–05 and 2005–06), Villa agonisingly finished both campaigns as runners-up, both times to Manchester United.
 In the 2006–07 season, for the first time since its introduction, the FA Premier Reserve League excluded Coca-Cola Championship teams from playing in the league, with the 20 senior English Premiership teams parallelling the teams involved in the FA Premier League.
 This also meant that due to geographical circumstances, Aston Villa Reserves were switched from the Northern Division, to the Southern equivalent, for the first time since the start of the original format in 1999.
 Villa eventually finished 4th - winning 9 out of their 18 games, with Luke Moore the top goalscorer, with 7.
 The season saw the impressive development of several youngsters, most notably including Zoltán Stieber, Shane Lowry and Stephen O'Halloran, all of which were rewarded with first-team opportunities in the pre-season fixtures, prior to the 2007–08 season.

 Inspired by Swedish striker Tobias Mikaelsson, Aston Villa Reserves clinched the 2007–08 Southern title, their second regional success since the inception of the league in 1999.
 However, they were beaten 3–0 in the Play-Off Final by Northern champions Liverpool.

 In the 2008–09 season, the team went one better by securing their second consecutive Southern title, and then defeating Sunderland to claim their first ever national title, with goals from Nathan Delfouneso, James Collins and Shane Lowry.